 You can take part as an individual, although we’ve found that by playing as a team you’re likely to have more breaks, more fun and raise more money!

 No. We're helping disabled people of all ages to enjoy the benefits of gaming, so the the event is equally as inclusive.
 If you're under 16 though, we're asking that you let your parents or guardians know that you’re taking part, and encourage them to support you.

 You can fundraise through online donations by creating a JustGiving fundraising page for the event.

 Can you help?

 We're always more than happy to help with fundraising pointers where we can.
-Shout out to firstname.lastname@example.org or call him on 01608 810055.
+Shout out to email@example.com or call her on 01608 810055.

 I’m busy that weekend.
 Can I still take part?

 Absolutely.
 You can game anytime during February (or even anytime in 2016!).
 It's a challenge at your own convenience.